Katie McCabe: Youth career

-Growing up, McCabe played on boys' youth teams for Kilnamanagh AFC and Crumlin United F.C.
-At the age of 10, she joined her first girls' team in Templeogue, playing for both the girls' team and the boys' team until she turned 13.
+Growing up, McCabe played on boys' youth teams for Kilnamanagh AFC and Crumlin United At the age of 10, she joined her first girls' team in Templeogue, playing for both the girls' team and the boys' team until she turned 13.
 Her favourite player as a child was Damien Duff.
-During secondary school, she also played Gaelic football and basketball.
+During secondary school, McCabe also played Gaelic football and basketball.

 Women's National League: 2011–2015

 When the Women's National League (WNL) was formed in 2011, McCabe signed with Raheny United.
 She had previously trained with the club, but league regulations prevented her from signing a contract until she turned 16.
-She represented the club in the competition's first season.
+McCabe represented the club in the competition's first season.
 Over the next three seasons she won two league titles and three consecutive FAI Women's Cups with "The Pandas".
-She also represented the club in the UEFA Women's Champions League.
+She also represented the club in the UEFA Champions League.

-She missed four months of the 2013–14 season with a broken leg.
+McCabe missed four months of the 2013–14 season with a broken leg.
 Despite spending a majority of the season sidelined due to injury she still won the WNL Young Player of the Year award.
-That year, she had also been recruited by Florida State University to play for the Florida State Seminoles women's soccer team in the United States, but the move collapsed due to her injury.
+That year, McCabe had also been recruited by Florida State University to play for the Florida State Seminoles in the United States, but the move collapsed due to her injury.

-In 2014–15 McCabe scored 23 WNL goals for Raheny, two behind top scorer Áine O'Gorman of UCD Waves.
+In 2014–15, McCabe scored 23 WNL goals for Raheny, two behind top scorer Áine O'Gorman of UCD Waves.
 In November 2014, she scored the opening goal for Raheny in the FAI Women's Cup final, from a 35-yard free kick, winning her second FAI Cup with the club.
-She clinched the last minute winner for the 2015 WNL cup in extra time, defeating Peamount United 3-2.
+McCabe clinched the last minute winner for the 2015 WNL cup in extra time, defeating Peamount United 3–2.
 Her performance in the 2014-15 season landed her a spot on the WNL Team of the Season for the first time.

-For the 2015–16 season, McCabe remained with the club in their new guise as Shelbourne Ladies.
+For the 2015–16 season, McCabe remained with the club under their new guise as Shelbourne Ladies.